-Joyce Boulevard runs through Dorset Park, a residential pocket in Milton's north end.
+Joyce Boulevard runs through the Dorset Park neighbourhood in north Milton.

 Detached inventory on Joyce Boulevard has seen 1 closed sales recently.
 Details below.